kaist-cp/helpdesk/README.md

             * Using [nimf](https://github.com/hamonikr/nimf/)
                 1. In "Region & Language" > Input Sources, remove other input sources and leave English (US) only.
                 1. To check if nimf is installed, run `nimf-settings`.
 If it's not installed, run `/usr/bin/install-packages`.
-                1. Run `im-config -n nimf` and login again.
+                1. Run `im-config -n nimf` and reboot.
+Ensure that `nimf` process is running.
                 1. Configure nimf with `nimf-settings`.
-The default behavior is similar to Windows (uses "Hangul" key to change input method).
+                   In "XKB options > Korean Hangul/Hanja keys", set "Make right Alt a Hangul key".
+                   In "Nimf > Hotkeys for rotating input method engines", add "Hangul".

         * If you want to install additional packages, make a PR to [this repository](https://github.com/kaist-cp/infra-public/tree/master/desktop), and after the